IshtiakNihal/IshtiakNihal/README.md

 ---

 ### 👾 About Me
-Hey there!
-I’m [Your Name], a passionate developer crafting digital experiences with a futuristic twist.
-I love blending code, creativity, and cutting-edge tech to build solutions that push boundaries.
+I'm a passionate technologist with a keen interest in exploring and understanding emerging trends.
+I leverage my expertise in blockchain technology to provide insightful reviews and analysis, ensuring clear communication for a broad audience.
+My focus is on simplifying complex topics and fostering a deeper understanding of the ever-evolving technological landscape.

-- 🔭 Currently working on: [Your Current Project]
+- 🔭 Currently working on: theHarvester Automatic Script
-- 🌱 Learning: [e.g., Machine Learning, Web3]
+- 🌱 Learning: Linux, Networking
-- ⚡ Fun fact: [Something quirky or cool about you]
+- ⚡ Fun fact: I can cook and sleep all day

 ---